 What if I need accommodations for tutoring?

-Students who are registered with the Office of AccessAbility Services or who need specific accommodations to have a successful tutoring sessions (space, equipment, learning aids etc.) are encouraged to speak directly with the TRC Coordinator.
+Students who are registered with the Office of AccessAbility Services or who need specific accommodations to have a successful tutoring sessions (space, equipment, learning aids etc.) are encouraged to speak directly with the TRC Coordinator at (203) 837-9245.
+The TRC Coordinator will work with AccessAbility Services to implement the accommodations in compliance ADA regulations and university policies.
 All information related to a student’s accommodations are kept strictly confidential.

 What specifically can a peer tutors help me with?

 - Clarifying specific topic concepts, terms, and/or formulas taught in the course.